Streetwise-Media/swpmvc_todos/readme.md

 ##Showing an Index of users with Todos

-Again we start adding the route in the plugin class add\_routes method:
+Again we start by adding the route in the plugin class add\_routes method:

     <?php